-Is it time you raised your prices?
+Is it time to revisit your freelance pricing strategies and increase your writing rates?
 The cost of living keeps rising.
 You’ve got new expenses, such as PayPal fees, credit card facility fees and software subscriptions.
 Your competitors’ prices are rising too.
-So it’s time.
+So, it’s time.

-So how do you do it with class?
+So how do you do increase your writing rates with class?
 Especially when you’d prefer to stab your eyes with a fork?

 I learnt the hard way that most people don’t like surprises when I was working as a tour leader.
 Who knew?

 Particularly if a surprise has a negative impact, such as a price rise, you want to give people warning that it’s coming up.
-Choose a date for your price rise and then let people know that it’s coming.
+Choose a date for your price rise and then let your retainer clients know that it’s coming.
 You may like to remind them that they can buy at the old price until then.
 Most people will appreciate that.

 Inflation doesn’t need to be explained.
 Most prices rise over time.
 If you’ve got significant reasons for your price rise, explain them briefly.
 But don’t apologise.
 And don’t explain at such length and in such detail that it sounds like an apology.

-You’re in business.
-You’re raising your prices.
+You’re run a medical writing business.
+You’re raising your rates.
 You don’t need to seek permission.
 You also don’t need to explain how you’ll spend the additional income.
 (Sound bizarre?
 I see this all the time among women marketers seeking to attract women business owners.)

 Instead, to sweeten a price rise, think of how to add value.
 Don’t overdo your bonuses such that they erode the profitability of your price increases.
 Think about things that won’t cost you much to give away but are valued and appreciated by your clients.

-What makes people pay twice the price for what is essentially the same thing?
+What makes people pay an increased writing rate for what is essentially the same thing?
 Why can I pay $250 for a special birthday meal at Sepia and think it’s great value and then feel that the $25 meal I had the other day was terrible?

 Your context for your business offerings and pricing are your competitors and your market.
 If you’ve got competitors crowding the neighbourhood and they look very similar to how you look, or their marketing is far more professional than yours is, then it’s hard to raise your prices too much – it’s out of context.
 Similarly, if what you offer is obscure, new or revolutionary, your market is small because they’re mostly unaware of why they need you.

 Now don’t get discouraged here.
-The lazy business owner moans, “I can’t possibly charge that as everybody else is charging this” and does nothing.
+The lazy business owner moans, “I can’t possibly increase my writing rates as everybody else is charging this” and does nothing.
 But the answer to both problems – of too many competitors and too obscure or unknown – is the same.
 Change your context.

-This might mean upgrading your branding and website.
-It may mean engaging another professional copy writer to better inspire, educate, explain, engage and convert.
+This might mean upgrading your branding, website and blog.
+It may mean engaging another professional medical copywriter to better inspire, educate, explain, engage and convert.